 We care the most about what matters most: people, and our relationships with them.

 We care about the clients who trust us with their marketing, sales, and companies.
 But most importantly, we care about each other.

 We believe our relationships with each other define our lives and determine what we can achieve as a team, so we choose to value these connections above anything else.

 Without these relationships, nothing else matters.
-A business that doesn’t begin with people and relationships is not worth doing.
-We’re not interested in “winning” if we do not have a life that matters and is shared with people we love.
+A business that doesn’t begin with people and relationships is not worth running.
+We’re not interested in “winning” if we do not have a life that matters, shared with people we love.